andrewconnell/TrainingContent/Teams/04 Fundamentals of Microsoft Teams/Lab.md

 1. Once the **default.htm** page is displayed, return to the [Bot registration portal](https://dev.botframework.com/bots).
 1. Select your bot.
 1. In the top-right corner of the page, click the **Test** button.
 1. Enter a message and press **Enter**.
-The message is echoed back along with the length of the mesage.
+The message is echoed back along with the length of the message.

     ![](Images/Exercise2-08.png)